markocherrie/Blog2_MC/content/project/WEBMAP.md

   title = "Alcohol and Tobacco Environments in Scotland"

 # Project summary to display on homepage.
-##summary = "This Rshiny web application allows you to map alcohol and tobacco outlet density and related harm for small neighbourhoods across Scotland. "
+summary = "This Rshiny web application allows you to map alcohol and tobacco outlet density and related harm for small neighbourhoods across Scotland. "

 # Optional image to display on homepage (relative to `static/img/` folder).
   image_preview = "WEBMAP.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-  tags = ["alcohol", "tobbaco", "health inequalities"]
+  tags = ["alcohol", "tobacco", "health inequalities", "WEBMAP"]

 # Optional external URL for project (replaces project detail page).
   external_link = ""